It's not as crazy as you think.

 Where is the business plan/proposal for this project?

 This project was undertaken to preserve open space.
 There is no plan to use it for business and/or commercial purposes.
 Please see response regarding the future “use” of the property for further detail.

 Would LCA and/or CLAW be erecting a building on the property?

 What is the Laurel Canyon Land Trust?

 The Laurel Canyon Land Trust (“LCLT”) was established by Jamie Hall as the legal entity to hold the conservation easement.
-This “conservation easement” is a separate property right that we will retain even after the land is transferred to the MRCA that will allow us the ability to prevent development of the property forever.
+This “conservation easement” is a separate property right that we will retain even after the land is transferred to the MRCA.
+It will give us the ability to prevent development of the property forever.
 The LCLT will have a board of directors (to be determined), whose sole job will be to enforce the conservation easement.
 In the future, the LCLT may play a larger role in spearheading land acquisitions.
 Because CLAW has already obtained its tax-exempt status, they are spearheading the collection of donations to fund the purchase of the property.

 Are any of the people behind this benefitting financially?

 No. The founding organizers are unpaid volunteers.
-We will be adding more volunteers as the project develops, and they too will be volunteers.
-Of course, we will have some paid vendors, for accounting, fundraising, etc., but these costs will be recorded and available for inspection.
+We will be adding more volunteers as the project develops, and they, too, will be volunteers.
+Of course, we will have some paid vendors for accounting, fundraising, etc., but these costs will be recorded and available for inspection.